 In an FSG lease, the landlord is responsible for paying the maintenance, property tax and insurance bills.
 In fact, an FSG is only one of several types of lease agreements.
 Moreover, landlords use a full service gross lease for multi-tenant properties and single tenant office buildings.
 Equally important, the arrangement is for the landlord to collect the rents and use the money for the property’s expenses.

 Additionally, an FSG lease will contain what we call an escalation clause.
-To clarify, the clause serves to protect the landlord from the ravages of inflation.
+Specifically, the clause serves to protect the landlord from the ravages of inflation.
 That is, the clause allows the landlord to raise rents over time.
 Naturally, the landlord uses higher rent collections to offset increased taxes, as well as higher insurance and maintenance costs.
 Of course, the FSG lease spells all this out in detail.
 Prospective tenants must be sure to understand the terms of the lease agreement, including any escalation clauses.

 How to Structure an FSG Lease